ZefengQiu/Backend-Interview/README.md

 ## How to test the result

-Using Postman (or similar tool to test API).
-Open Postman, root URL is localhost:8080/
+Using Postman, import file - URLShortener.postman_collection.json to Postman.